 Can Job Analysis be controversial?

 Yes.
 Sometimes there are actual disputes as to what the Injured Worker actually did on the job.
 Sometimes, there are functions listed within the Job Analysis which the Injured Worker never performs.
 Sometimes, an Injured Worker performs duties beyond what is listed in the Job Analysis.
+In some circumstances, there could be a Trial before a workers’ compensation Judge on these issues.

 Who Reviews the Job Analysis?